At which campus can I study this program?

 Learning objectives: Identify, describe, and analyze human-environment systems and processes across the globe; recognize how humans depend on, alter, and manage their environment in various places; and think critically about addressing complex human-environment challenges.

 What is Environment and Society Geography?

-Environment and society geography is a rapidly growing area of academia and policy organizations.
-This certificate specifically addresses how geographers approach questions concerning human-environment relations, systems, and processes.
-Students who enroll in this certificate program will engage frameworks such as political ecology, environmental geography, and sustainability studies and will be asked to analyze human-environment systems, environmental problems, and remediation across local-to-global scales, and the political economy of resource use and management.
-Focus areas cover such topics as nature conservation and economic development; water and energy resources; environments, health, and urban- rural dynamics; environment-society interactions involving agriculture, nutrition, and well-being; and sustainability.
+Environment and society geography examines how human society and the natural world are interconnected.
+This certificate specifically addresses how geographers approach questions concerning human-environment relations, environmental processes, and environmental justice.
+Students who enroll in this certificate program will engage frameworks such as political ecology, environmental geography, sustainability, and globalization.
+Courses that contribute to this certificate cover topics such as conservation, agriculture, food, water, energy, climate change and health, as well as the complex ways these elements interact.
+Upon completing the certificate, students will be able to analyze human-environment systems, the political economy of resource use and management, environmental problems, and remediation across local-to-global scales.
+Focus areas include: conservation and protected areas; development; environmental health and inequality; urban-rural dynamics; food-energy-water nexus; and environment-society interactions involving agriculture, nutrition, and well-being.

 You Might Like This Program If...

-- You want to obtain the tools needed to address the combined environmental and social issues that are related to sustainability, globalization, climate change, and urban and industrial growth.
+- You want to obtain the tools needed to address both the social and natural dimensions of environmental issues associated with health, sustainability, food scarcity, climate change, energy alternatives, water resources and urban and industrial growth.

 To earn an undergraduate certificate in Environment and Society Geography, a minimum of 12 credits is required.